 Lydia offers the Consumer the possibility to buy gift cards from a partner brand.

 Lydia sends the Consumer their gift card by email within the deadlines indicated.
-A gift card is a digital content not provided on a material and personalized support and is therefore neither exchangeable nor refundable nor eligible for the right of withdrawal.
+A gift card is digital content not provided on material and personalized support and is, therefore, neither exchangeable nor refundable nor eligible for the right of withdrawal.

 Lydia does not transmit the Consumer’s personal data to the brand or to any third party.
 Only information concerning the use of the gift card and the beneficiary's profile can be used and shared with a third party in order for them to receive the most relevant offers.
 For more information, please refer to the Lydia Manual.